'Avengers' rings up $103 million in record weekend

 The big-budget 3D flick - the first of Hollywood's lucrative summer season - unites Iron Man, Black Widow, Captain America and other Marvel comic book heroes in a fight against a villain determined to destroy the planet.
 Disney announced this week it is planning an "Avengers" sequel.

-The movie took in $207.4 million at North American (U.S. and Canadian) theaters over its opening weekend, helping improve the performance of the studio, which earlier stumbled at box offices with its big-budget release "John Carter."
+The movie racked up $207.4 million at North American (U.S. and Canadian) theaters over its opening weekend, helping improve the performance of the studio, which earlier stumbled at box offices with its big-budget release "John Carter."

 "Avengers" mania overwhelmed new horror comedy "Dark Shadows," according to studio estimates compiled by Reuters.
 "Dark Shadows" pulled in an estimated $28.8 million from Friday through Sunday at domestic theaters.